orianelou/actions-hero/contrib/contrib.md

 ## Contributing code-independent enhancement

 For any code-indpendent enhancements (such as docker compose files, or instruction on how to complie on diffrent OSs) please follow the next steps:
+1. Contact us at info@openappsec.io to inform us about your possible contribution.
-1. Fork the repository to your GitHub account.
+2. Fork the repository to your GitHub account.
-2. Clone your forked repository to your local machine.
+3. Clone your forked repository to your local machine.
-3. Add your contribitions to "Contrib" Folder ib the local copy of the codebase.
+4. Add your contribitions to "Contrib" Folder in the local copy of the codebase.
-4. Push your changes back to your forked repository.
+5. Push your changes back to your forked repository.
-5. Open a pull request (PR) against the main branch of the original repository.
+6. Open a pull request (PR) against the main branch of the original repository.

 ## Proposing an enhancement